-ARKIS – Privacy Policy
+ARKIS – PRIVACY AND

-We respect your privacy and are committed to protecting your personal data.This policy explains the terms on which we collect and process your personal data, and how we protect your personal data when you visit our website at https://www.arkis.xyz/ you contact us, you engage us to provide our services, or you otherwise engage with us.
+We respect your privacy and are committed to protecting your personal data.
+This policy explains the terms on which we collect and process your personal data, and how we protect your personal data when you visit our website at https://www.arkis.xyz/, contact us, engage with us in relation to our services, or otherwise interact with us.
 In addition, it explains your privacy rights and how the law protects you.

-We are PRM LBS LTD, trading as “ARKIS”, a company registered in England andWales under company number 14256043 with our registered office at Unit 931Floor 9, 9 Appold Street, London, England, EC2A 2AP (“we”, “us” or “our”).
-Weare the controller responsible for your personal data.
+We are PRM LBS LTD, trading as “ARKIS”, a company registered in England and Wales under company number 14256043 with our registered office at Unit 931 Floor 9, 9 Appold Street, London, England, EC2A 2AP (“we”, “us” or “our”).
+We are the controller responsible for your personal data.

-We comply with our obligations under the Data Protection Act 2018 and theGeneral Data Protection Regulation ((EU) (2016/679) (“data protection laws”).
+We comply with our obligations under the Data Protection Act 2018 and the General Data Protection Regulation ((EU) (2016/679) (“data protection laws”).
 If any of these laws are replaced or superseded, will also comply with that those.

 We are registered with the Information Commissioner's Office (ICO), the UK supervisory authority for data protection issues (ico.org.uk), and our registration number is CSN9939043 .
 If you have any concerns about data protection, we would appreciate if you contacted us first so we can discuss these with you before you approach the ICO.
 You can reach us at operations@arkis.xyz.

-Personal data/information means any information about an individual from whichthat person can be identified.
+Personal data/information means any information about an individual from which that person can be identified.
 It doesn’t include anonymous data.
-We maycollect, use, store and transfer different kinds of personal data about you whichwe have grouped together as follows:
+We may collect, use, store and transfer different kinds of personal data about you which we have grouped together as follows:

-• Identity Data includes first name, maiden name, last name, user name or similar identifier, marital status, title, date of birth, and gender.
+• Identity Data includes first name, maiden name, last name, username or similar identifier, marital status, title, date of birth, and gender.

 • Contact Data includes billing address, email address and telephone numbers.